So you’ve shot some sessions, delivered images to happy clients and are off to a great start! Congrats.

-For 90% of your editing, a simple colour correction and tiny bit of sharpening should suffice because you got it as right as possible in Camera.
-Yes there are times when a deep and involved Photoshop edit is required.
-But spending 30 minutes on an image that really only needed a quick crop and colour correction is a fault that many photographers suffer from.
+For 90% of your editing, a simple color correction and a tiny bit of sharpening should suffice because you got it as right as possible in Camera.
+Yes, there are times when a deep and involved Photoshop edit is required.
+But spending 30 minutes on an image that really only needed a quick crop and color correction is a fault that many photographers suffer from.
 Remember that time is money.
 I would rather go golfing or take on a personal project than sit all day editing 50 images for delivery.

-Oh and quick tip for you Lightroom users.
-Always, and we mean ALWAYS, write changes into your XMP sidecar files.
-If your catalogue is ever corrupted, (it happens) you can simply re-import all your files into a new catalogue and your edits are intact.
+A quick tip for you Lightroom users – always write changes into your XMP sidecar files.
+If your catalogue is ever corrupted, (it happens) you can simply re-import all your files into a new catalog and your edits are intact.
 The screen capture above left is the Catalog settings dialogue box.
 You can see that we’ve checked the box to write changes into XMP.

 Proofing, what method, and why?

-Using programs like ProSelect and others, projection sales is fast becoming a favourite way to sell images.
+Using programs like ProSelect and others, projection sales is fast becoming a favorite way to sell images.
 The client views the images LARGE, as you want to sell them.
 You can show layouts, wall groupings etc. And projection systems are VERY portable and can be used anywhere.
-The drawbacks are, a decent projector can be expensive, ProSelect and other softwares can be pricy as well.
+The drawbacks are, a decent projector can be expensive, ProSelect and other software can be pricey as well.
 If the projector’s bulb blows, that’s a lot of dough too.
 But the initial investment is reportedly well worth it as the sale results justify it.